pramnora/Linode/README.md

 >> password:
 >> root@~:

 ...then, it's possible to issue all of the same linux commands as is usual.

-**NOTE**: How to stop a server session running?
-Simply, type:

->> exit

 ## Some basic LINUX commands...